-The Alcohol Awareness page contains information on units of alcohol and the current recommended
+The Alcohol Awareness page contains information on units of alcohol and the current recommended limits.

-- Feeling better in the mornings
+- feeling better in the mornings

-- Being less tired during the day
+- being less tired during the day

-- Your skin may start to look better
+- your skin may start to look better

-- You’ll start to feel in better shape
+- you’ll start to feel in better shape

-- You may stop gaining weight
+- you may stop gaining weight

 Tips on cutting down